jadeglaze/tictactoe/README.md

 at the top of the `game.py` file from `"perfect"` to `"random"`.

 Have fun!

+UPDATE:
+I hacked out a desktop version of the game using PyGame and backed by the same game engine!
+Just run `python ttt.py`!

+Enjoy!

 ## Feedback on the Challenge
 I'll keep it to two points: